swiss-river-network/swiss-river-network.github.io/data.md

 # Data

 Due to different sources of data we have different restrictions.
-For academic research purpose, all data is available and you can contact us to get the datasets.
+For academic research purposes, all data is available and you can contact us to get the datasets.

 ## Graph Data
 The graphs are provided by the Federal Office for the Environment (FOEN) and are free to use.